Decision problems for word-hyperbolic semigroups: The limits of interpretation

-\item a context-free language $M(\Sigma)$ over $A(\Sigma) \cup \{\#_1,\#_2\}$, where $\#_1$ and $\#_2$ are new symbols not in $A(\Sigma)$, such that $M(\Sigma) \subseteq L(\Sigma)\#_1L(\Sigma)\#_2L(\Sigma)^\rev$. \end{itemize} When $\Sigma$ is clear from the context, we may write $A$, $L$, and $M$ instead of $A(\Sigma)$, $L(\Sigma)$, and $M(\Sigma)$, respectively. \end{definition}
+\item a context-free language $M(\Sigma)$ over $A(\Sigma) \cup \set{\#_1,\#_2}$, where $\#_1$ and $\#_2$ are new symbols not in $A(\Sigma)$, such that $M(\Sigma) \subseteq L(\Sigma)\#_1L(\Sigma)\#_2L(\Sigma)^\rev$. \end{itemize} When $\Sigma$ is clear from the context, we may write $A$, $L$, and $M$ instead of $A(\Sigma)$, $L(\Sigma)$, and $M(\Sigma)$, respectively. \end{definition}

-`Pre-word-hy\-per\-bol\-ic structures' consist only of languages fulfilling certain basic properties: there is no mention of being a structure `for a semigroup' in the definition.
+The idea is that $A(\Sigma)$ will represent a set of generators for a semigroup, $L(\Sigma)$ will be a language of representatives for the elements of that semigroup, and $M(\Sigma)$ will describe the multiplication table for that semigroup in terms of the representatives in $L(\Sigma)$.
+However, a `pre-word-hy\-per\-bol\-ic structure' consists only of languages fulfilling certain basic properties: there is no mention of being a structure `for a semigroup' in the definition.
+In particular, at this point there is nothing that guarantees $L(\Sigma)$ or $M(\Sigma)$ are non-empty.
+Or, $L(\Sigma)$ could be $A(\Sigma)^+$ and $M(\Sigma)$ could be the language $u\#_1v\#_2L(\Sigma)$ for some fixed $u,v \in L(\Sigma)$; clearly, $M(\Sigma)$ is very far from describing a multiplication table.

 Now, following Kambites \& Otto for automatic semigroups \cite[\S~2.2]{kambites_decision}, let us make a first attempt to turn the abstract pre-word-hy\-per\-bol\-ic structure into something that describes a semigroup.
-As well shall see, this definition is flawed, but it is instructive to see its consequences, since these illustrate why the improved \fullref{Definition}{def:improved} is actually the correct one.
+As we shall see, this definition is flawed, but it is instructive to see its consequences, since these illustrate why the improved \fullref{Definition}{def:improved} is actually the correct one.